imgautamm/SRERepo/README.md

-# Data Engineering Pipeline with PostgreSQL, Docker, and GitHub Actions
+# Data Engineering ETL Pipeline with PostgreSQL, Docker, and GitHub Actions

 ## Overview
 This project automates the process of ingesting data, performing transformations, running quality checks, and storing the data in a PostgreSQL database.
 The entire pipeline is orchestrated using **GitHub Actions**, and **Docker** is used to deploy the PostgreSQL container.
 The pipeline includes multiple stages such as: